 The second figure of Art.
 204 b is similar to the second figures of Art.
 204 a and Art.
 204 c, and condition for these two cases is $[l]<[a]$ which is equivalent to $|b|>|a|$.
-One of the main property of cases when $|b|>|a|$ is that the nutation period is greater than the precession period.
-We have already mentioned that shapes for the locus when $|b|>|a|$ are similar to each other and one can not easily distinguish one from another similar to the cases when $|a|>|b|$.
+One of the main properties of cases when $|b|>|a|$ is that the nutation period is greater than the precession period.
+We have already mentioned that shapes for the locus when $|b|>|a|$ are similar to each other, and one can not easily distinguish one from another similar to the cases when $|a|>|b|$.
 We have also mentioned that when $|b|>|a|$, $Mglb/a$ can be smaller than the minimum of $U_{eff}$ and one can not always find a case satisfying $E'<Mglb/a$ or $[c]<0$ relation.
 To get cases satisfying $E'<Mglb/a$ relation when $|b|>|a|$, one should choose smaller values of $a$ and $b$.

 One can find many examples satisfying both $|b|>|a|$ and $[l^2]<[OQ^2]$ relations when $E'<Mglb/a$ or $[c]<0$.
-But to show the problem, one needs to find a contradictory case.
+But to show inconsistency, one needs to find a contradictory case.
 As a contradictory example to the second figure of Art.
 204 b, a case satisfying $a=15.0 \,rad \,s^{-1}$, $b=22.0 \,rad \,s^{-1}$, $E'=0.0627 \,J$ and $Mgl b/a=0.0997 \,J$ will be considered.
 One can see that $E'<Mglb/a$ and $b>a$.
 In this case, $[l^2]$ is again the same, and $[OQ^2]$ is equal to $ 5.12 \times 10^{-5} \,kg^2 \,m^2$, which is smaller than $[l^2]$, and this situation also contradicts with the explanation given in the second figure of Art.
 204 b.
-Numerical solutions of this case can be seen in figures \ref{fig:uefftt_routh_astb} and \ref{fig:ttdfd_routh_astb}, and shapes for the locus are naturally similar to cases satisfying $|b|>|a|$ relation.
+Results of the numerical solutions of this case can be seen in figures \ref{fig:uefftt_routh_astb} and \ref{fig:ttdfd_routh_astb}, and shapes for the locus are naturally similar to cases satisfying $|b|>|a|$ relation.
 Therefore, this case shows that Routh's explanation given for the second figure of Art.
-204 b is also not valid always.
+204 b is not always valid.

 It has been seen that one can obtain a case satisfying the explanation of the first figure of Art.
 204 b but giving a motion similar to the second figure of Art.
-204 b, and a case satisfying the explanation of the second figure of Art.
+204 b; and a case satisfying the explanation of the second figure of Art.
 204 b but giving motion similar to the first figure of Art.
 204 b.
 This shows that comparing $[OQ]$ with $[l]$ is inadequate.

 We should note that if $[OQ]$ is replaced with $[a]$ in Art.
 204 b, the comparison becomes equivalent to the comparison between $a$ and $b$, and then the contradiction and problematic situations disappear.